aaron-grau/curic/react/readings/props_and_state.md

 a `render()`, as that would trigger an infinite loop.
 Here, `setState()` works because the change handler returned by `linkState()` is called by user-input *after* the element is rendered.

-### When to Use State

-State should be used whenever a component must keep track of mutable, internal data.
-Most of the time, state will be used for form components.
-If a piece of information is never going to change, or if it is needed across the entire app (such as the `currentUser`), use props instead.